 The church is now accessible to disabled visitors.
 There are public toilets, and guidebooks, cards and other merchandise for sale.
 A series of interpretation panels explains the church interior.
 People are free to walk in the ruins, which may be accessed by wheelchair users via a path near the west end of the church.
 Interpretation panels in this area have been provided by English Heritage.

-Refreshments are available in the village at the Chequers Inn, close to the Priory, which serves food and also ale brewed onsite!
+Refreshments are available onsite and in the village at the Chequers Inn, close to the Priory, which serves food and also ale brewed onsite!
 There is a convenience store, Howell’s Superstore, in the village centre.